IsypMykhailo/THE_HERD/README.md

 The blog section is a dynamic, visually rich repository of photos and videos, capturing the essence of "The Herd" parties.
 This feature not only enhances the sense of community among attendees but also serves as a tantalizing preview for those considering joining the next bash.

-## Getting Started

-To get started with "The Herd" app, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/the-herd-app.git`
-2. Install dependencies: `npm install`
-3. Run the app: `npm start`

-## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements or new features, feel free to submit a pull request.

 ## Issues

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/your-username/the-herd-app/issues).